Our Journey to Family Preservation and Orphan Prevention

 The Heartline Education Center was founded as a small sewing school to teach women sewing skills they could employ to earn income to pay for food, health care, and their children’s educational costs.
 The Education Center has grown tremendously, now offering many additional vocational classes, with hundreds of women and men enrolled each year.

-Heartline Maternity Center Founder, Beth McHoul and Agathe Augustin extensively canvassed the Marekaj neighborhood of Port au Prince to learn about the maternal health care needs and options of pregnant women.
+Heartline extensively canvassed local neighborhoods of Port au Prince to learn about the maternal health care needs and options for pregnant women.
 After recognizing the dire need for prenatal care and health education services, the Heartline Maternity Center was founded, first as a small pregnancy and education class and later growing into a full birth center.

 2010 – Devastating Magnitude 7.0 Earthquake